sahilchinoy/django-irs-filings/README.md

-# django-irs
+A Django app for downloading and parsing IRS campaign finance data, inspired by the [New York Times Fech library](https://github.com/NYTimes/Fech).

-A Django project for downloading and parsing IRS campaign finance data, inspired by the [New York Times Fech library](https://github.com/NYTimes/Fech).
+Tested under Python 2.7.

 Background
 ---------------